tinacms/tina.io/content/docs/tina-folder/overview.md

 ## `__generated___` folder

-This is where all the files that are generated durning the schema build process are put.
+This is where all the files that are generated during the schema build process are stored.
 Generally speaking, these files **must be checked into source control and pushed to github** with a couple of exceptions.
-The reason for this is that Tina cloud looks at the generated files in order to resolve documents.
+The reason for this is that Tina Cloud uses the generated files in order to resolve documents.

 ### `_graphql.json`